greeneaaron1/greeneaaron1.github.io/content/posts/my-first-post.md

 ## Git Stash: great way to shelve your current changes

-Use it when you need to switch branches but you’re not ready to commit.

-Main stash workflow (if you made local changes and want to pause them):
+If you made local changes and want to pause them:

 ```bash
 git status